-This completely natural surface has a lot of distinctive benefits that you won’t find in rivals such as marble, quartz and granite.
+These completely natural soapstone countertops have surfaces with a lot of distinctive benefits that you won’t find in rivals such as marble, quartz and granite.
 Along with these amazing benefits also come

 various cons that you should know about before taking the plunge and making an investment in a new counter.

-There are a lot of reasons why you should seriously consider this work surface for your kitchen including the following:
+There are a lot of reasons why you should seriously consider soapstone countertops for your kitchen including the following:

 - Aesthetic value